jwbuurlage/TPT/README.md

     - `modified_shepp_logan<2_D>`
     - `modified_shepp_logan<3_D>`

-These can be used however.
-We take the following approach:
+These can be used together completely independently.
+The reason is that we take the following approach to these concepts:

-- A geometry is a container of lines, so you can write:
+- A geometry acts as nothing more than a container of lines, so you can write:
 ```
 for (auto& line : geometry) {
     // use line
 }
 ```
-- A discrete integration method takes a line, and gives a number of 'matrix elements', that contain the voxel (as an index), and the attenuation coefficient (value of the matrix element):
+- A discrete integration method takes a line, and produces a number of 'matrix elements', that contain the voxel (as an index), and the attenuation coefficient (value of the matrix element):
 ```
 for (auto& element : projector(line)) {
     // element.index is the voxel